 This post may contain affiliate links.
-Please read ourย disclosure policy.
+Please read our disclosure policy.

 Mexican food is undoubtedly one of my all-time favorite cuisines.
 I love the spice, creaminess, and cheesiness.
 Now that I live in Southern California, I have access to really good Mexican food, and I find myself getting inspired by the dishes I try regularly.

-What is 5 Layer Mexican Dip?
+5 Layer Mexican Dip

 The veggie combo comprises green bell peppers, jalapenos, scallions, tomatoes, olives, and cilantro.
 This combo is scrumptious and a total crowd-pleaser.